 In 1999 I had become a computer enthusiast and was learning the technology quickly.
 Building a site to share the fast growing collection was an easy decision.
 On the 4th of July, 2000 I flipped the switch.
 Originally named AttleboroToday, I had thought about making it an online meeting place to host community calendars and current events as well as the historic content.

 Almost immediately the site was very popular and I tried to expand and improve it almost daily.
 Things began to move quickly at this time :

 - May of 2001 I received a Historic Preservation Award from the Attleboro Historical Commission

 - I took a position on the Board of Directors of the Attleboro Historic Preservation Society.

-- The Sun Chronicle did a feature on me and my journey to build the site.
+- The Sun Chronicle did a couple of features on me and the site.

 In 2009 server issues and a change in hosting left the site in a pretty poor state.
 At the same time circumstances were that I could not dedicate the time to the site as I had done previously.
 Several half renovations took place over the next few years but none had the amount of content or gave me the sense of satisfaction that the original had provided.

 In 2011 a large portion of the collection was cataloged and moved to a professionally managed, climate controlled, fireproof storage facility specializing in major museum quality artwork, historic documents and fragile exhibits.
 This includes all of our rarest and most valuable items.
 17th and 18th century maps and manuscripts, books, photographs and glass slides and the majority of the postcard collection.

 Now retired, I once again can dedicate some time to this site.
 In addition I have my own servers so that no amount of traffic can put the site at risk.
 The need to make the site available on smaller screens and my need to get my head around what is posted and what is not means a complete rebuild.
 This time it will be larger than the original and hopefully more popular.